 Getting ThereFrom I-270 in Maryland, take Exit 22 onto MD 109 and head west.
 In about three miles, turn right onto Comus Road.
 In a few minutes, you will reach the entrance to Sugarloaf.
 Follow the one-way road up the mountain and park in the West View lot.
 Take the Green trail and hike about ten minutes to the crag.

-Red TapeThe mountain is privately owned by the Stronghold Corporation but is open to the public from sunrise to sunset.
+Red TapeThe mountain is privately owned by the Stronghold Corporation but is open to the public from 8 A.M. until an hour before sunset.
 No alcohol is allowed, so keep your cold after-climb beers well-hidden.
 Clean up after yourself and obey posted regulations (let's just ignore what I said about the beer) so this place will continue to be open to the public.

 External LinksSugarloaf site